Personal Injury &

 Stopping Distance: Semi-Trucks Vs. Cars

-Posted By Aguirre Law | January 8 2024 | Firm News, Personal Injury
+Posted By Aguirre Law | January 8 2024 | Car Accidents, Firm News, Personal Injury, Truck Accidents

 Stopping a semi-truck is vastly different from stopping a car.
 Under typical weather and road conditions, semi-trucks take approximately 40% longer to stop than a passenger vehicle.
 The driver of the truck has no bearing on physics.
+This is why truck accidents are typically much more severe than car accidents and require the assistance of a truck accident lawyer rather than a San Antonio car accident lawyer.

 All drivers need approximately 1.5 seconds to react to a road or traffic condition and apply their brakes to avoid a collision.
-This reaction time is the same regardless of vehicle type
+This reaction time is the same regardless of vehicle type.

 Semi-truck drivers may see danger or road hazards before drivers of passenger cars due to the height of their trucks.
 They need this advantage as stopping a fully loaded semi-truck can require a distance of around 200 yards.
 This is the length of two football fields.